-- Case: The case is 3D printed with ABS, making it sturdy and protective of static discharge. - BackButtonTM Wired Remote: Allows you to reset your BackBit back to the menu without having to reach to the back of the cartridge (particularly convenient for models such as the C128D and SX-64). - TwoBitTM Joystick Doubler: Lets one joystick control both ports. - VIC 20 Adapter: Lets you use your BackBit cartridge with the VIC 20! - GenAssisterTM: Lets you plug a Sega Genesis/MegaDrive joystick safely into your Commodore 64, and supports dual fire buttons. - Coming soon: EasyFlash adapter (allows for full compatibility with EasyFlash releases) - All accessories are available for purchase at http://store.backbit.io.
+- Case: The case is 3D printed with ABS, making it sturdy and protective of static discharge. - BackButtonTM Wired Remote: Allows you to reset your BackBit back to the menu without having to reach to the back of the cartridge (particularly convenient for models such as the C128D and SX-64). - TwoBitTM Joystick Doubler: Lets one joystick control both ports. - VIC 20 Adapter: Lets you use your BackBit cartridge with the VIC 20! - GenAssisterTM: Lets you plug a Sega Genesis/MegaDrive joystick safely into your Commodore 64, and supports dual fire buttons. - All accessories are available for purchase at http://store.backbit.io.